*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Barcelona to Figueres: By train – The fastest way to go to Figueres is by taking the AVE, a high-speed train.
 The trip ranges from 2 hours to 3 hours, depending on departure time/stops.
 Check the timetables at the RENFE website.
 By car – It’s about 140km driving distance and takes about 1.5 hours.
 Compare lowest car rental rates on Auto Europe.

 MAKE IT EASY – Book a Figueres day tour

-Once an important Roman epicenter, Tarragona is a port city on the Costa Dorada with seaside a 2nd-century Roman amphitheater and a 12th-century cathedral.
+Once an important Roman epicenter, Tarragona is a port city on the Costa Dorada with a seaside 2nd-century Roman amphitheater and a 12th-century cathedral.
 You can start to the day looking outside the “Mediterranean balcony” (really, just a place where you can look out over the sea), then visit the Circ Romà (ancient Roman chariot track), the 1st-century aqueduct, then walk down the breezy promenade, Passeig de Les Palmeres.
 My family and I spent my birthday weekend in Tarragona, which also makes a pleasant Barcelona weekend break.
 Read more about fellow blogger, Molly’s historic visit to Tarragona and Tortosa here.